 Collective Bargaining Agreement between the City of San Antonio and the International Association of Fire Fighters, Local 624 (Local 624).
 The collective bargaining agreement between the City and Local 624 expired September 30, 2014, with refusal for renegotiation by Local 624 pursuant to the bargaining process.
 The parties continue to operate under the terms of agreement; however, the City challenged the evergreen clause which purports to extend the agreement through September 30, 2024.
 The City filed a lawsuit questioning the constitutionality of the evergreen clause.
 On August 23, 2017, the Texas Fourth Court of Appeals ruled that the City's collective bargaining agreement with Local 624 does not violate the Texas Constitution.
 Following the decision from the Texas Fourth Court of Appeals, the City petitioned the Texas Supreme Court to rule under the Texas Constitution.
 Although the Texas Supreme Court asked for briefs on the merits, the Texas Supreme Court decided on June 22, 2018 that it would not hear the case.
 On November 29, 2018, the City nonsuited the lawsuit challenging the evergreen clause, effectively ending the lawsuit in 2018.
 Local 624 agreed to start labor negotiations on February 6, 2019, with the parties invoking the services of a former Texas Supreme Court Justice as a mediator on April 17, 2019.
 Local 624 then declared impasse on July 2, 2019, and invoked a binding arbitration process recently added to the City Charter that will determine the terms of the collective bargaining agreement.
-The arbitration hearing and determination of the labor panel will likely occur before the end of the calendar year.
-The City expects the terms likely would go in to effect of the new labor agreement in Fiscal Year 2020.
+The arbitration proceedings concluded on December 16, 2019, with a determination of the labor panel expected in mid-January 2020.
+The City expects the terms of the new labor agreement likely will go into effect in Fiscal Year 2020.